bobheadxi/deployments/README.md

 # Deployments

-GitHub action for working painlessly with deployments.
+GitHub action for working painlessly with deployment statuses.